-Students will be issued with a copy of these textbooks.
-They need to be returned in good condition at the end of the course.
-Students are strongly encouraged to purchase their own copies to assist with revision.
+Students will be issued with a copy of this textbook.
+This needs to be returned in good condition at the end of the course.
+Students are strongly encouraged to purchase their own copy to assist with revision.

 GEOGRAPHY

 Subject Subject Leader Geography Mrs N Evans